markdom/specification/1.0/markdom.md

 Other use cases might include to interpret other sources of rich text (e.g. an uploaded HTML or DOC file) to create a Markdom document or generate other representations (e.g. a PDF file) of a Markdom document.

-The important benefit of Markdom is, that the responsibility to interpret the somewhat cumbersome markup language lies completely by the server.
-Once the server has interpreted the original input, it is completely unambiguous and easy to process for all participants.
+The important benefit of Markdom is, that the responsibility to interpret the somewhat cumbersome markup language lies solely by the authoritative component (e.g. a server).
+Once the server has interpreted the original input, it is reduced to instances of a small and finalized set of formatting instructions.
+These formatting instructions can be stored and transmitted using unambiguous and well established data exchange formats.
+The set of possible formatting instructions has been chosen with the intent, that the largest possible number of applications can produce a reasonable output.

+The last point includes the lack of arbitrarily configurable content like HTML blocks.
+If the original input includes such content, it is the responsibility of the authoritative component to reject the input or to process the input and reduce it to appropriate formatting instructions.

 ## Domain {#domain}